 WebSocket

-Subscribe to real-time MisarBlog events over a persistent WebSocket connection.
+Subscribe to real-time MisarBlog channels over a persistent WebSocket connection.

 Overview